Leitech

 Our History

-In the early days of precision manufacturing, thread depth inspection was a guessing game.
-Machinists counted turns.
-Inspectors eyeballed depth steps.
-Quality labs accepted estimation as standard practice.
+In the early days of precision manufacturing, thread depth inspection was akin to a guessing game.
+Machinists counted turns while inspectors eyeballed depth steps, and quality labs accepted estimation as standard practice.

 Leitech-US — Break-Thru in Thread-Depth Control.
 North America's master distributor.